California

 State and Local Taxes

-To obtain a federal tax exemption, nonprofit organizations must file a Form 1023 (or, if applicable, a Form 1023-EZ) with the Internal Revenue Service (IRS).
-Additionally, nonprofit organizations operating in California must file a Form 3500 or Form 3500A (if the organization has already received recognition of its tax-exempt status from the IRS) with the California Franchise Tax Board (FTB) in order to be exempt from state income tax.
+Nonprofit organizations operating in California must file a Form 3500 or Form 3500A (if the organization has already received recognition of its tax-exempt status from the IRS) with the California Franchise Tax Board (“FTB”) in order to be exempt from California state income tax.

 Provided tax-exempt recognition is received from both the IRS and FTB, churches and certain religious corporations are not required to file any annual/information returns with either the IRS or FTB.
-However, please note that an organization otherwise exempt from federal and state income tax is still subject to tax on any unrelated business income.
-Further information regarding the imposition of the unrelated business taxable income (UBTI) should be sought through an attorney or a certified public accountant.
+However, even if your organization is exempt from federal and state income tax, you will still be subject to tax on any unrelated business taxable income (“UBTI”).
+If you do not know what UBTI is (or if you know your organization has UBTI, but you don’t know what to do next), talk to an attorney or a certified public accountant.

 Employment Taxes: Even though certain California nonprofit organizations, including religious corporations, may be exempt from federal and state income taxes, compliance with wage reporting, withholding requirements, and payment of employment taxes is still required at both the federal and California levels.